RevelDigital/split-package-download-tool/README.md

 Save the changes and then run the script.
 This script includes animations.
 For best performance run the script using command prompt.

 Once the script is running it won't require any user input.
-Before closing the script make sure a download isn't in progress.
-Before copying copying a package to a USB drive, make sure that it's fully downloaded.
+Before closing the script, make sure a download isn't in progress.
+Before copying a package to a USB drive, confirm that it isn't still downloading.

 The script also generates a DeviceList.txt file which allows the script to detect new devices if they get registered when the script isn't running.
 For this functionality to work correctly, the file should not me removed or deleted.
-This functionality will only be available starting with the second time the script is ran.
+This functionality will only be available starting with the second time the script runs.

-The script also downloads one device update package including media.
-When the download is complete, the script will provide the option of merging the one media download file with the all packages that were downloaded.